bryanjw01/makin_lab_nlb_2022/README.md

 | MC_RTT  | GRU->FF->exp | val   | 0.2050 | 0.5813 | 0.1122 |
 | MC_RTT  | GRU->FF->exp | test  | 0.2119 | 0.6133 | 0.1148 |

 However, we found that NDT achieves better scores for the metrics vel R2 and fp-bps.
-Hence we experimented with the following variants on the **MC_RTT** dataset on **phase="val"**:
+In the above model, we're using the RNN to predict forward in time and the feed forward layer to make the predictions in space (held_in + held_out neurons).
+Since our initial hypothesis was based on RNN's ability to make predictions in time, we experimented with the variants of the base model that would be a better estimator for space.
+The best results of these variants on on the **MC_RTT** dataset (**phase="val"**) is displayed below :

 | Model Architecture                          | co-bps | vel R2 | fp-bps |